 My most recent coaching experience came a few weeks ago, when I was invited to coach in the 2016 USA College Football Bowl in Savannah, GA.
 I served as the Running Backs Coach for the Generals team.
 This game used to be the D3 All-Star game and then the bowl committee abosrbed the Cactus Bowl and turned the game into this big all-star game.
 The game is for college seniors from the D1AA, D2,D3, and NAIA to compete one more time and catch the eyes of professional scouts.
 I currently have clients from Smyrna High School, Fairview High School, Smyrna Middle School, McGavock High School, Overton High School, Eagleville High School, Cookeville High School, Columbia Central High School, Dickson and the Franklin Cowboys Youth Football program.
-Last summer, I had the distinct pleasure in being hired to come out to West Tennessee to work with Memphis Tiger Football Player James Putnam.
-After working with James, he walked on and made the University of Memphis Football Team.
+Last summer, I had the distinct pleasure in being hired to come out to West Tennessee to work with Memphis Tiger Football Player.
+After working with him, he walked on and made the University of Memphis Football Team.
 I have clients currently who are possible walk ons at the college level located in Shelbyville as well.
 One is a quarterback and the other is a semi-professional football wide receiver.

 As far as other stops in my coaching career the major highlights are as follows: